veracity/veracity-documentation/sections/identity/authentication/overview.md

 ## Additional authorization
 Veracity IDP provides authentication for applications registered with the Veracity platform.
 However, it does not provide authorization except for accessing other Veracity APIs.

 If you need authorization, you must implement it in your application or service.
-You may use information retrieved from the Veracity IDP to identify the user and then look up permissions for that user within your database.
+For example, you may use information retrieved from the Veracity IDP to identify the user and then look up permissions for that user within your database.
 The user identity token provides a claim called `userId` that can be used to identify the user uniquely.

 ## Parameters for user authentication